recoil-group/deadline-insitux-core-scripts/API.md

 player.set_team("attacker")
 print(player.get_team()) --> attacker
-player.spawn() -- spawns the player if they are not already spawned
+player.spawn() -- spawns the player if they are not already spawned player.respawn() -- force respawns the player, even if they are already spawned

 -- overrides
 player.set_position(Vector3.new(0, 1000, 0))